EmmyVoita/EmmyVoita.github.io/_posts/2025-1-4-Q-Learning.markdown

 We then set the q value for the current state and action using the previously mentioned function and move to the next state.
 In my implementation I return the optimal policy every 20th episode by default so that I can better show progression.
 The opitmal polocy funtion selects the action with the highest Q-value for each state,  The agent then uses the policy table to lookup where to move for its current position.
 -->

-Once we decide that learning is complete, we can get the optimal policy by selecting the action with the highest Q-value for each state.
+Once training is complete, we can get the optimal policy by selecting the action with the highest Q-value for each state.
 This function returns an array where each index represents a state and its corresponding value is the best action to take.

 <div class="padded-code-block">
 {% highlight C# %}